 - III.
-The management of the bank is hereby directed to keep informed of the credit needs of St. Mary Parish; and, in particular, management should involve itself in organizations through personal involvement or through interviews of people involved in organizations that may reflect the needs of the parish. - V. Opportunities to better serve the community are vital.
-Ongoing programs will be maintained to make the officers and employees aware of the needs of the community, financially and/or otherwise. - VI.
-The complete staff of the bank is being trained to become aware that problems do exist in our community.
-When they become aware of problems that the bank can help solve, they are to bring these problems to the attention of management. - VII.
-At the present time the directors, officers and employees are investing their time in service to the community by being involved in various organizations and schools. - The bank actively donates to schools and local businesses any used equipment that it may replace. - Employees volunteer their time and service to local festival organizations and fairs when needed. - Patterson State Bank constantly involves itself in regular meetings of the community leaders to determine what the needs of the community are and how the bank can help satisfy those needs. - VIII.
-The bank will continue to be involved with the community and the needs of its people. - IX.
+The management of the bank is hereby directed to keep informed of the credit needs of St. Mary Parish; and, in particular, management should involve itself in organizations through personal involvement or through interviews of people involved in organizations that may reflect the needs of the parish. - IV.
+Opportunities to better serve the community are vital.
+The officers and employees are involved and aware of the needs of the community, financially and/or otherwise. - V. The complete staff of the bank is being trained to become aware that problems do exist in our community.
+When they become aware of problems that the bank can help solve, they are to bring these problems to the attention of management. - VI.
+At the present time the directors, officers and employees are investing their time in service to the community by being involved in various organizations and schools. - The bank actively donates to schools and local businesses any used equipment that it may replace. - Employees volunteer their time and service to schools and local festival organizations and fairs when needed. - Patterson State Bank constantly involves itself in regular meetings of the community leaders to determine what the needs of the community are and how the bank can help satisfy those needs. - VII.
+The bank will continue to be involved with the community and the needs of its people. - VIII.
 The bank shall continue to invest (when the bank's resources allow) in local bond issues.